atifaziz/A1/README.md

 There are four value types defined in the library:

-- `Row`: represents a zero-based row index
+- `Row`: represents a row number where first row is 1.
-- `Col`: represents a zero-based column index
+- `Col`: represents a column number where first column is 1.
 - `RowCol`: represents a `Row` and `Col` pair.
 - `Address`: builds on `RowCol` and permits flagging the row and/or column as being absolute or relative.
 It also provides parsing A1-style cell